mmvanheusden/SteamDepotDownloaderGUI/contributing.md

 npm run build
 ```

-* If you are using macOS, you may build using the following command:
+* If you are using macOS, you can build using the following command:

 ```bash
 npm run buildall